onCodeDesign/Code-Design-Training/AppInfraDemo/.Exercises/readme.md

 #### 1.3.
 OrderStateChangeSubscriber that writes in a text file

- Write a subscriber that writes in a test file when a new SalesOrder is created, deleted or changed
+ Write a subscriber that writes in a text file when a new SalesOrder is created, deleted or changed

 #### 1.4.
 OrderStateChangeSubscriber for the UI